 Low Startup Cost.
 It's cheap to build and maintain.
 From free to no more than $10 per month, you can signup for an online subscription where you can build your websites using temmplates.

 Relatively Easy To Build.
 Some will even build it for you at no cost and only pay if you like the finished website.

-Easy to Maintain To some degree these type of websites are relatively pretty simple to maintain and update, if you're simply modifying or editing texts and graphics.
+Easy to Maintain: To some degree these type of websites are relatively pretty simple to maintain and update.
+If you're simply modifying or editing texts and graphics, it's pretty easy to do.
 Anything more than that, can get to be a daunting task.

 Proprietary Data.
 Your website, when built using proprietary systems, in essense, is just a bunch of spreadsheet data that only this proprietary system understands.
 In most cases, this data will not run or work elsewhere except within the original provider of the proprietary system.
 Then there is the question of data ownership and sharing.
 Who really owns your data (customer, sales, emails, inquiries, leads, etc.)?
 They can see everything so what is stopping them from hoarding or consolidating your data with theirs for later use and analysis.
 Do you want others to see all your online sales receipts?

 Build First, Learn Later.
 One of the biggest drawback with proprietary systems is that you won't really know what the roadblocks are until you start building your website on its platform.
 Yes, you can review all of its list of functions and features and can easily conclude that it can be done.
 But reading it and doing it are two different things.
 Once you start building and configuring its settings, only then you will learn its limitations, after you've put in a lot of time and effort into the project.
 To avoid this in the first place, make sure to discuss in details the way you envision your shopper or online visitor to experience using your website.